KSU-MS/Formula-Clanker/README.md

 # Search-Guy
 Scraping our discord (and soon OneNote) to make a universally searchable index for our team.
+This isn't the most well written but rn its a proof of concept.
+It'll probably get a full rewrite soon (TM).

-Instructions:
+# Instructions:
 1. Clone this repo.
 2. make a venv (use uv)
 3. insert your bot token into "BOT_TOKEN" in "scrapeDiscord.py", then run it